 Skip To Content

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), nearly 17.6 million Americans—or 1 in 12 adults—abuse alcohol or are alcoholic.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), approximately 17 million adults ages 18 and older have an alcohol use disorder.
 Alcoholism is a disease characterized by a dependency on alcohol.
 Because alcohol affects almost every organ in the body, chronic heavy drinking is associated with many serious health problems, including pancreatitis, liver disease, heart disease, cancer, and osteoporosis.

 Maintaining sobriety is undoubtedly the most important health goal for individuals recovering from alcoholism.
 However, attention to other aspects of health, including bone health, can help increase the likelihood of a healthy future, free from the devastating consequences of osteoporosis and fracture.

 Osteoporosis is a condition in which bones become less dense and more likely to fracture.
 Fractures from osteoporosis can result in significant pain and disability.
 In the United States, more than 53 million people either already have osteoporosis or are at high risk due to low bone mass.

 Osteoporosis often can be prevented.
 It is known as a silent disease because, if undetected, bone loss can progress for many years without symptoms until a fracture occurs.
 Osteoporosis has been called a childhood disease with old age consequences because building healthy bones in one’s youth helps prevent osteoporosis and fractures later in life.
 However, it is never too late to adopt new habits for healthy bones.